Strong natural vitamin E - pharmaceutical-grade quality

 Vitamin E is carried around in the body in the same way as fat (bound to lipoproteins) and distributed to the majority of tissues.
 The physiological effect of vitamin E is thought to be related to its role as an antioxidant where the nutrient inhibits the oxidation of unsaturated fatty acids.
 Vitamin E also protects vitamin A against being degraded.
 The need for vitamin E is proportionally related to the intake of poly-unsaturated fatty acids.

 Vitamin E is most probably excreted with bile and, subsequently, with feces.
 Vitamin E may enter breast milk but only enters the placenta with great difficulty.

 Natural vitamin E sources

 Vitamin E is primarily found in vegetable foods.
 However, liver contains quite a lot of vitamin E. Other natural vitamin E sources include foods like:

 - Oily fish

 Deep-freezing causes the vitamin E content in food to lose its effect.

 Bio-E-Vitamin should not be used with conditions that resemble vitamin K deficiency.
-Neither should the product be taken in the case of peanut allergy, soy allergy, or allergy towards the active ingredient or one or several of the ingredients.
-Large doses of vitamin E mey increase bleeding time and should therefore not be taken 2 weeks prior to and after surgery.
+Also, the product shold not be taken in the case of peanut allergy, soy allergy, or allergy towards the active ingredient or one or several of the ingredients.
+Large doses of vitamin E may increase bleeding time and should therefore not be taken 2 weeks prior to or after surgery.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of vitamin E and has acknowledged the following statement:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin E and has acknowledged the following claims:

 - Contributes to the protection of cells from oxidative stress